An official website of the United States government

 CHIPS National Advanced Packaging Manufacturing Program– The U.S. needs to develop the capability to package chips together in multiple dimensions with a variety of functions—known as advanced packaging—to regain and maintain leadership in semiconductor manufacturing.
 The NAPMP and NSTC will work closely together.
 Learn more about the NAPMP vision.

-CHIPS Manufacturing USA Institute – CHIPS for America will fund a new Manufacturing USA institute dedicated to digital twin technology for semiconductor manufacturing technologies, and related workforce training.
+CHIPS Manufacturing USA Institute – CHIPS for America is funding a new Manufacturing USA institute, known as SMART USA (Semiconductor Manufacturing and Advanced Research with Twins USA), dedicated to digital twin technology for semiconductor manufacturing technologies and related workforce training.
+Learn more about the institute.

 CHIPS Metrology – NIST will conduct the measurement science, or metrology, critical to the development of new materials, packaging, and production methods for semiconductors.
 NIST will also work on reference materials, reference data, and calibrations for the precision equipment used in chip manufacturing, and advise on the development of standards for processes and cybersecurity.